-You assign System-wide Privilege Sets to system-wide privilege sets and local privileges to local privilege sets.
+You assign system-wide privileges to system-wide privilege sets and local privileges to local privilege sets.
 Use the following table in planning which privileges to assign to a privilege set.
 For a description of each privilege, see Privileges (page 162).